coral2742/PAC-MAN/README.md

 ## Installation (Windows)
-### Option 1
-In the [Releases](https://github.com/coral2742/PAC-MAN/releases) section an installer created with InstallAnyWhere has been uploaded with the first version [v1.0.0](https://github.com/coral2742/PAC-MAN/releases/tag/v1.0.0) of PAC-MAN.

-- Download the `.exe` file.
-- Double click on `PAC-MAN installer.exe` and follow the installer.
-- Once installed, a shortcut to the application will be created.

-### Option 2
 To set up the development environment and run the project, follow these steps:

 1. Clone this repository: `git clone https://github.com/coral2742/PAC-MAN.git`.